 6. Stay Close to Reykjavik

 If you’re in Iceland for more than a few days and end up hopping all over the country, you’ll inevitably spend more money than if you spend only a few days right around the capital city.
-Fortunately, Reykjavik alone has plenty for first-time traveller to explore.
-Check out the iconic Ring Road or the nearby hot springs in just one day.
+Fortunately, Reykjavik alone has plenty for first-time travellers to explore.
+Rent a car and do a self-drive trip to the Golden Circle or to the nearby hot springs in just one day.